Model Portfolio Agathos World

 The graph above plots purchases and sales in proportion to market value (previous month).
 Columns indicate cumulative turnover, ½ the sum of purchases and sales.

 The table below lists concluded transactions, identifying details of the investments and profit or loss thus realised.
-The yield on transaction shown at the end of the table reflects the capital-weighted average.
+The yield on transaction volume shown at the end of the table reflects the money-weighted average.